Visas and Work Permits — 4 min

 You can offer unlimited PTO but ruin the benefit by micromanaging those who try to use it.
 You can claim to be remote-friendly but lock out remote workers from promotions and important discussions.

 To deliver the true benefits remote workers expect from remote teams, you must embrace remote-first culture.
-Our research and experience tell us remote workers expect benefits that empower them to live fuller, richer lives.
+Our research and experience tell us remote workers expect values-based benefits that empower them to live fuller, richer lives.

 Our Global Workforce Revolution Report found that 71% of remote workers in the U.S. and U.K. would move to a different country if they could do so without sacrificing financial security or career prospects.
 When we included the option to move to a different state or region in their current country, 81% of respondents said they wanted to move.